 Notice, for example, the precision wording of the above Hebrews 3:14: There is a present tense status (“we have come to share in Christ”)…but which, from our earthly vantage point, will only be truly confirmed and truly proven in the future (“…if we hold firmly to the end”).
 Of course, from God’s vantage point, He will have known all along who are His own.
 He “foreknows” those who will turn out to have been His true followers (Romans 8:29).

 In other words, holding firmly till the end will demonstrate and prove that our faith was genuine.
-The actions of “holding firmly” do not save a person.
-Holding firmly is merely a manifestation of genuine and saving faith.
+The action of “holding firmly” in itself does not save a person.
+But “holding firmly” is a manifestation of genuine and saving faith.

 As the Book of James clarifies (note the above James 2:14)…”deeds” are proof of a genuine and saving faith.
 And 2 Peter 1:10 indicates that we can “confirm” our salvation only by continued “diligence”: “Therefore, brethren, be all the more diligent to make certain about His calling and choosing you…”.
 So again, assurance of salvation and confirmation of salvation…are only derived from continued “diligence” in holy living.

 ANY BELIEVER IS POTENTIALLY IN DANGER OF BEING DECEIVED

 Despite the dangerously absentminded notions of so many church-goers today…NO ONE, absolutely no one…is exempt from Jesus’ warnings and from the warnings all over the New Testament…which state that ALL believers are at risk (if they are not careful) of falling into a deception regarding their own salvation status.